 Four member households financed a home office building across the green from the common house.
 Community members built a 1600-square-foot annex, with space for crafts, woodworking, bike and car repair and equipment storage for community use.

 The community’s Governance structure and consent decision making process are adaptations of a form of governance known as Dynamic Governance/Sociocracy.
 (For more information, Google the term “sociocracy” or ask any member of the community to direct you to those who have been trained in that approach).

 Get ‘er Done

 Cohousing is typically member managed.
-Pioneer Valley Cohousing is no exception to this.
+Cherry Hill Cohousing is no exception to this.
 In fact, we take care of just about all our community maintenance except regular trash pickup, roofing and other major construction.
 The community has even purchased a truck for the primary purpose of snow plowing driveways and parking lots.

 To accomplish the work of our community and build personal relationships, we have evolved a decision making and work management structure based on Dynamic Governance/Sociocracy that includes work groups known as “Circles.”
 Community members join Circles based on their preferences and community needs.
 These Circles set policy and outline plans, in addition to doing regular work, maintenance and special projects.
 The work includes cooking, cleaning, gardening, building repairs, snow plowing, bookkeeping, organizing play and social activities, and much more!

 Many large or seasonal projects get done on several scheduled “work days” throughout the year when members work part or all of a day, with childcare and meals provided.

 Meals are prepared and served by community members every Monday and Wednesday evening.
 Planning, preparation and clean-up are all done by the members.
 There is an occasional Sunday Brunch, pot-luck, or special meal arranged.